AHudon/GMBot/README.md

 GMBot
 =====

-GMBot Created by Game Masters of Heroes of Newerth
+GMBot created by Game Masters of Heroes of Newerth.

 Plan of Action
 ===============